-The Hyperboom only comes in black, but the Boom 3, Megaboom 3, and Wonderboom 2 all come in a variety of colors.
+The Hyperboom only comes in black, but the Boom 3, Megaboom 3, and Wonderboom 3 all come in a variety of colors.
 If you order directly through the Ultimate Ears site, you can even customize your own Boom 3 with a system similar to Nike’s ID sneaker site.
-UE lets you choose the color and design that appear on the fabric, the end caps, the spine, and the volume buttons.
+UE lets you choose the color and design on the fabric, the end caps, the spine, and the volume buttons.
 It will even allow for custom messages down the spine.
 At $179, it’s not much of a premium over the typical model price.

 Which UE Bluetooth speaker is best for you?

 The original Boom 3 will suit the needs of most people.
-With 15 hours of battery life and plenty of audio oomph to fill a large room or even a typical yard, it’s very safe bet.
-If you’re trying to fill a larger space, the Megaboom 3’s extra power may come in handy, just remember that it also brings with it a larger size and heavier weight.
+With 15 hours of battery life and plenty of audio oomph to fill a large room or even a typical yard, it’s a very safe bet.
+If you’re trying to fill a larger space, the Megaboom 3’s extra power may come in handy, just remember that it also brings a larger size and heavier weight.

-The Hyperboom provides the best sound by far, but it’s also massive.
+The Hyperboom provides the best sound, but it’s also massive.
 Don’t expect to throw it in a backpack or for it to subtly blend into your decor.
-Set it in your living room and you’d half expect apes to start worshipping it like the monolith in 2001: A Space Odyssey.
+Set it in your living room, and you’d half expect apes to start worshipping it like the monolith in 2001: A Space Odyssey.
 (That’s compared to other Bluetooth speakers, of course.)
 The Hyperboom has enough output and bass to provide an alternative for people who would otherwise consider a larger PA speaker, which might be overkill.
-If you have a massive space to crank tunes–or very understanding neighbors–then the Hyperboom might be the best portable Bluetooth speaker for you.
+If you have a massive space to crank tunes—or very understanding neighbors—then the Hyperboom might be the best portable Bluetooth speaker for you.